home-assistant/home-assistant.io/source/_components/device_tracker.automatic.markdown

 - **password** (*Required*): The password for your given ODB reader account.
 - **devices** (*Optional*): The list of vehicle display names you wish to track.
 If not provided, all vehicles will be tracked.

-See the [device tracker component page](/components/device_tracker/) for instructions how to configure the people to be tracked.
+See the [device tracker component page](/components/device_tracker/) for instructions how to configure the cars to be tracked.